 The DAP show indicative price levels within the scope of the definitions used.
 They do not represent official national average prices.
 The first DAP pilot project was run in 2008 and further pilot projects were continued annually.
 In 2013, the National Statistical Institutes in the EU Member States, Iceland, Norway, Switzerland and Turkey were asked to provide DAP on a voluntary basis.
 Detailed average prices from 23 NSIs are published in Eurobase.
 DAP datasets are directly accessible for 2012 and 2013.

 On 28 October 2009 the European Commission published a Communication on 'A better functioning food supply chain in Europe'.

 Among other challenges identified in this communication, the Commission seeks to 'increase transparency along the food supply chain to encourage competition and improve its resilience to price volatility'.
 One step towards increased transparency is the creation of a European food price monitoring tool.

 In parallel to the Commission Communication, Eurostat is publishing a first version of such a tool, putting together data collected by Eurostat and National Statistical Offices.
 The primary aim of this tool is to bring together the available data on price developments in the different steps of the supply chain, comparing price developments for the relevant agricultural commodities, for the relevant food industries as well as for the chosen consumer goods.

-More information about this new monitoring tool can be found here.
+More information about this monitoring tool can be found here.

-The Food supply chain (FSC) tool itself is directly accessible through the links below:
+The Food Price Monitoring Tool (FPMT) tool itself is directly accessible through the links below: